-The Malta Residence and Visa Program provides the applicant and his/her family with a Maltese residence card which allows holders to travel within Schengen under the above conditions.
-If you want to know more on how we can assist you to obtain such status kindly click here to see the process and other benefits of the Malta Residence and Visa Program.
+The Malta Residence and Visa Program provide the applicant and his/her family with a Maltese residence card which allows holders to travel within Schengen under the above conditions.
+If you want to know more about how we can assist you to obtain such status kindly send us an email on email@example.com.

 Discover the Maltese Islands which are situated at the center of the Mediterranean.